 Simulation results

 The proposed method is implemented on top of VTM-4.0.1.
 Simulation is performed using the common test condition as defined in JVET-M1010.
 Only Class F and Class TGM are tested as IBC is turned off for all other sequences in the CTC.
+Bug fixes related to HashME search in ticket #222 are applied to both anchor and tested data.

 Table I: unified merge and amvp candidate list for IBC